yadavanuj44/cash-register/README.md

 # cash register
- A cash register app made using VanillaJS
+ A cash register app made using HTML5, CSS3, javascript and VanillaJS